 As we arrived back at our stuck car, which we had now not seen for nearly an hour, two other vehicles were blocked off while trying to come back down the mountain.
 According to those individuals, the snow pile-up reaches up to mounds of 3-4 feet just a bit further up the road, and they too had to turn back.
 Now with the strength of 5 men, we were able to dislodge our car from the snow trap and led the caravan of unsuspecting victims of winter weather back down Spruce Knob.

 It was now 11 a.m. and I headed with my friend to Hoye-Crest, Maryland, elevation 3360’.
 The rest of the trip ran smoothly.
 We reached the MD high point with a comfortable 2-mile hike in around 3-4 inches of powdery snow before continuing our journey to Elk Lick, PA, the home of Mt.
 Davis, elevation 3213’.

-About author: "Adam Freesman has always been one to challenge himself and a naturally competitive person.
-He competed at the DI level in collegiate track and field, and even found a love for hiking while in college.
+About the author: “Adam Freesman has always been one to challenge himself and a naturally competitive person.
+He competed at the DI level in collegiate track and field and even found a love for hiking while in college.
 His off-seasons meant frequent trips to the mountains to take on new climbs.
-Since graduating in May, 2020, Adam has taking on a new challenge of reaching the highest point in all of the united states.
-To him, it is the perfect way to mix his love of adventure, mountains, hiking and competitive attitude."
+Since graduating in May 2020, Adam has taken on a new challenge of reaching the highest point in all of the united states.
+To him, it is the perfect way to mix his love of adventure, mountains, hiking, and competitive attitude.”